Supervised legal practice

 The Board has the discretion to grant lawyers an exemption from complying with the statutory supervision condition on the basis of their prior legal practice or to reduce the period of supervised legal practice.
 Such persons may apply to have previous legal practice considered for exemption or reduction in the requirement.
 The Board may impose conditions it considers appropriate if it grants an exemption.

-The section above entitled ’What is legal practice and supervised legal practice?’ provides some guidance as to the types of work experience that may or may not be indicative of engaging in legal practice.
+The section above entitled ’What is legal practice? and What is supervised legal practice?’ provides some guidance as to the types of work experience that may or may not be indicative of engaging in legal practice.

 For further information and to apply for an exemption, download the fact sheet and template statutory declaration for exemption from supervised legal practice (138KB PDF).